 The following sections describe the systems used with Guest OS Services (GOSS) for Rackspace Private Cloud powered by VMware (RPC-VMware).
 Components are described in the following section.

 All automated processes access RPC-VMware management services and Virtual Machines (VMs) through your hosted firewall.
 An automated system is registered with the vCenter Server in order to receive vCenter event notifications.
 These notifications are used to determine when new Virtual Machines are created in RPC-VMware in order to make them available for GOSS enrollment.
+The system also detects Virtual Machine configuration changes and when Virtual Machines are deleted.

 In the MyRackspace portal under "Devices" is a list of your Virtual Machines for RPC-VMware.
 Using the "Create Ticket" function, select the ticket template "Enroll VM in Guest OS Services" to start the enrollment process.